nsheff/LOLA/README.md

 * Any file starting with a `0` will be ignored by LOLA.
 So don't name your bed files like this!

 * On first load of a collection, LOLA will automatically produce a file called `0sizes` containing the size of each set.

+* Make sure all files in a collection, and all collections in parent folder, use the same reference genome!